WireCell/wirecell.github.io/manual.md

         -D <component2> \
         --dump-file=mydefaults.cfg

-Here the components are specified by their &ldquo;type&rdquo; identifier as described above.
-As the example shows, a plugin must be given.
-The `wire-cell` application itself does not &ldquo;know&rdquo; about any components as they are all dynamically loaded when needed.
-However, the application must be told a collection of plugins in which to find components.
+Here the components to dump are specified by their &ldquo;type&rdquo; identifier as described above.
+The *plugins* which provide the components must be specified.
 A plugin typically takes the name of its shared library with the `lib` prefix and `.so` extension removed.

 The user must know what components to dump.
 There is no way for the application to iterate over all possible components.
 In general, it is up to the provider of a plugin to catalog what component types it provides.
 WCT provides a [simple script](https://github.com/WireCell/wire-cell-cfg/blob/master/scripts/generate-defaults.sh) that will search the WCT source, determine the components and dump them out using `wire-cell`.
 Result of this dump, possibly out of date, is available in the [wire-cell-cfg](https://github.com/WireCell/wire-cell-cfg/tree/master/defaults) repository.

-<a id="org466d39f"></a>
+<a id="org53f7e4f"></a>

 ### Diving into JSON